 As security concerns have continued to dominate the attention of policymakers, greater efforts have been made to encourage other countries to provide peacekeeping forces.
-However, participation of other countries has been hindered by previous opposition to the war and lack of a U.N. mandate.
-U.S. diplomats are currently seeking to encourage international help through a U.N.
-Security Council resolution.
-But many analysts think it unlikely that the United States will get the military support
+However, participation of other countries has been hindered by previous opposition to the war, lack of a U.N. mandate, and other factors.
+The U.N.
+Security Council resolution (1511) approved on October 16 authorizes a multinational force under unified, i.e. U.S., command, and urges nations to contribute to it.
+But many analysts think it unlikely that the United States will get the military support it seeks.
+Reversing its previous position, India, for example, announced it would not send troops regardless of the outcome of a resolution.
+Although Turkey agreed on